 One Day in Paris, 24 hours in Paris

-You can also choose to visit Paris on an air-conditioned panoramic bus, a great way to admire the capital’s most famous monuments as fast as possible: The Louvre, Notre-Dame, the Eiffel Tower, the Musée d’Orsay, and the Place de la Concorde among others.
-Just a half-day is all you need to do that tour before going on to complete the day with a cruise on the Seine to check out all the monuments that line up along the banks of the infamous river.
-Top off the tour with a priority access visit to the Eiffel Tower where Paris spreads out below and where you can take some fabulous snapshots and selfies.
-Depending on the selected package, you can even grab lunch on the first deck of the Eiffel Tower and enjoy a refined meal while lapping up your plate -- and the views!
+You can also visit Paris on an air-conditioned panoramic bus.
+It is a great way to admire the capital’s most famous monuments as fast as possible: The Louvre, Notre-Dame, the Eiffel Tower, the Musée d’Orsay, and the Place de la Concorde among others.
+Just a half-day is all you need to do that tour before going on to complete the day with a cruise on the Seine to check out all the monuments that line up along the infamous river banks.
+Top off the tour with a priority access visit to the Eiffel Tower, where Paris spreads out below and can take some fabulous snapshots and selfies.
+Depending on the selected package, you can grab lunch on the first deck of the Eiffel Tower and enjoy a refined meal while lapping up your plate -- and the views!

 Make the most of your available time and choose Paris City Vision’s packages that include priority-access visits.
 Avoid long lines at the Louvre and get inside with a skip-the-line pass so that your guided visit can start.
 Or, reserve a discovery tour by bus that includes visiting the Latin Quarter, the Marais, and a guided visit of the Notre Dame Cathedral and Montmartre in the company of an official tour guide-interpreter and priority access to the Louvre.
 Take a few minutes to walk in the Tuileries garden next to the museum.